zuokangjia/DanmakuConvert/README-en.md

 - Supports different colors of superchat and time distinction.
 - Supports different OS, implemented by Python.
 - No third-party libraries.
 No need to consider the compatibility between dependencies.
-- Supports mobile native live room rendering(dev).
+- Supports mobile native live room rendering(testing).
 - More features will be added in the future, if you have any suggestions, welcome to [open an issue](https://github.com/timerring/DanmakuConvert/issues).

 ## The result display